Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-The best rockhounding locations are in the northern and central parts, of the state, at old quarries, ocean beaches, and mining dumps.
-You can find geodes, rubies, amethyst, Cape May Diamonds, jasper, corundum, axinite, gold, silver, copper, datolite, citrine, amber, and other minerals, rocks, gemstones, crystals, and even fossils.
+The state’s northern and central regions are the greatest rockhounding areas, including abandoned quarries, seashore beaches, and mining wastes.
+Geodes, rubies, amethyst, Cape May Diamonds, jasper, corundum, axinite, gold, silver, copper, datolite, citrine, amber, and other minerals, rocks, gemstones, crystals, and fossils are all available.

-The southern part of the state is also worth checking out, as are the gravels of streams and rivers, rocky exposures, and outcrops.
-Amber is abundant in New Jersey, and you might find some trapped specimens inside it!
-Check out the best rockhounding locations in New Jersey and see what you can find!
+The state’s southern section is particularly worth seeing, as the gravels of streams, rivers, and granite outcrops.
+Amber is common in New Jersey, and you could discover some trapped creatures inside it!
+Check out the most excellent rockhounding spots in New Jersey and see what you can find!

 Best Rockhounding Sites in New Jersey